muuankarski/place-as-risk/index.md

 - Spatial structure of Global economic system is based on economic reasoning
     - Approximity to factors of production - land, labour and capital
     - Approximity to markets
+    - Foreign Direct Investments are placed in elsewhere than Soviet monotowns

 Selected socio-economic indicators in Russian Regions